-Implementation and Activities During 2005-2006
+Implementation and Activities During 2006-2007

 District staff continued the annual survey of four key lagoon cross sections (Figure XI-1) to track changes in the volume of sand in the active portion of the lagoon over time.
 An initial survey of the four cross sections was conducted in January 1988.
 Subsequent annual surveys have been conducted beginning in September 1994 through the present.
-Sedimentation in the lagoon is a concern because the Carmel River as a whole has taken on an increased load of sediment from Tularcitos Creek and other drainages following the El Niño winter of 1998.
-Much of the sediment eventually washes into the main body of the lagoon, and subsequently some reaches the ocean.
+Sedimentation in the lagoon is a concern because the Carmel River as a whole received an increased load of sand from Tularcitos Creek and other drainages following the El Niño winter of 1998.
+Much of the sediment eventually washed into the main body of the lagoon, and subsequently some of the sediment reached the ocean.
 These four key cross sections provide a quantitative means to evaluate whether or not lagoon volume is changing significantly over time.
 The dynamic nature of the lagoon substrate is evident in Figure XI-2, which shows the results of the annual surveys conducted since 1994.